jorge-mendes-dev/landing-mendestech/README.md

 For using the structure as a second origin use the follow lines:

 - git remote add structure git@github.com:Jorge-Bill/blog-cra.git
-- git pull structure HEAD:master
+- git pull structure HEAD:master --allow-unrelated-histories

 ## SET Husky hoooks